 One option was to use a traditional money-transfer service, like Western Union, but her friend recommended they make the transfer via Bitcoin.
 Not only would it be fast, but the fees would be next to nothing.

 Bitcoin is a global currency that only exists digitally.
 Who prints it?
 Nobody.
 What’s the central authority or bank that controls it?
 There isn’t one.
-For the layperson, Bitcoin is useful as a way to transfer money from point A to point B—so long as both places have access to the Internet—with no need to go through a bank and, therefore, incurring virtually no transaction fees.
+For the layperson, Bitcoin is useful as a way to transfer money from point A to point B—as long as both places have access to the internet—with no need to go through a bank and, therefore, incurring virtually no transaction fees.

 Mohsin doesn’t plan to use Bitcoin to buy books, but she’s grateful it was there to help her friend back home.
 Mohsin deposited $120 into the AVM machine, scanned the QR code on her cellphone and received about one-third of a Bitcoin in her virtual wallet.
-(The exchange rate fluctuates—one Bitcoin is now worth about $355.)
 She transferred the Bitcoin to her friend’s virtual wallet, a process that’s as easy as sending an email.
-Within about 20 seconds, the transaction was done, and her friend converted the Bitcoin to 6,000 rupees.
+Within about 20 seconds, the transaction was done, and her friend converted the Bitcoin into 6,000 rupees.

 McLaughlin says the school didn’t adopt Bitcoin because of financial incentives.
 Rather, there were two objectives in accepting the digital currency at bookstores at each of the three campuses in Vancouver, Burnaby and Surrey.
 First, it started a dialogue on campus about disruptive technologies.
 Second, students could learn about Bitcoin (as could staff, for that matter).
 The project also inspired some entrepreneurial philanthropy, such as when the SFU Bitcoin Club lobbied the university to accept donations via Bitcoin in August 2014.
 Yeung and SFU alum Scott Nelson donated 10 Bitcoins, equivalent to nearly $6,000 at the time.